kevin-44/WAX_ExpressTrade_Integration/README.md

 You can then use [OTPHP](https://github.com/lelag/otphp) to generate a valid two-factor authentication code programmatically:

 ```
-include_once "../includes/otphp/lib/otphp.php"; // remember to include/load extensions (note that this should only be done once in a file - preferably at the beginning)
+include_once "../includes/otphp/lib/otphp.php"; // remember to include/load extensions (note that this should only be done once per extension in a file - preferably at the beginning)

 $totp = new \OTPHP\TOTP("Your 2FA Secret");
 $code = $totp -> now();